 Art.
-103a203 Automated border controls at airports
+103 a^{206} Automated border controls at airports

-1 The authorities responsible for border controls at airports may operate an automated border control procedure.
-This has the aim of simplifying checks on participants when they enter and leave the Schengen area.

-2 Exclusively entitled to participate in the automated border control procedure are persons who:

-- a. hold Swiss citizenship; or - b. may claim such rights under the Agreement of 21 June 1999204 between the Swiss Confederation, of the one part, and the European Community and its Member States, of the other, on the free movement of persons or under the Convention of 4 January 1960205 establishing the European Free Trade Association.

-3 Participation requires a biometric passport or a participation card on which biometric data is stored.
-In order to issue the participation card, the authorities responsible for border controls may record biometric data.

-4 On crossing the border, the data held in the biometric passport or on the participation card may be compared with the data in the computerised police search system (RIPOL) and the Schengen Information System (SIS).

-5 The authorities responsible for border controls shall operate an information system for the processing of personal data relating to those persons who require a participa-
+- 1 The authorities responsible for border controls at airports may operate an automated border control procedure.
+This has the aim of simplifying checks on participants when they enter and leave the Schengen area. - 2 Exclusively entitled to participate in the automated border control procedure are persons who: - a. hold Swiss citizenship; or - b. may claim such rights under the Agreement of 21 June 1999207 between the Swiss Confederation, of the one part, and the European Community and its Member States, of the other, on the free movement of persons or under the Convention of 4 January 1960208 establishing the European Free Trade Association. - 3 Participation requires a biometric passport or a participation card on which biometric data is stored.
+In order to issue the participation card, the authorities responsible for border controls may record biometric data. - 4 On crossing the border, the data held in the biometric passport or on the participation card may be compared with the data in the computerised police search system (RIPOL) and the Schengen Information System (SIS). - 5 The authorities responsible for border controls shall operate an information system for the processing of personal data relating to those persons who require a participation card for the automated border control procedure.

-- Amended by No I 2 of the Ordinance of 12 Dec.
-2008 on the Amendment of Statutory Provisions due to the Transfer of the Intelligence Units of the Service for Analysis and Prevention to the DDPS, in force since 1 Jan.
-2009 (AS 2008 6261). - Amended by No I 2 of the Ordinance of 12 Dec.
-2008 on the Amendment of Statutory Provisions due to the Transfer of the Intelligence Units of the Service for Analysis and Prevention to the DDPS, in force since 1 Jan.
-2009 (AS 2008 6261). - 203 Inserted by No I of the Federal Act of 18 June 2010 (Automated Border Controls, Documentation Advisers, MIDES Information System), in force since 1 Jan.
-2011 (AS 2010 5755; BBI 2009 8881).

-205 SR 0.632.31

-tion card for the automated border control procedure.
 The information system shall not contain any biometric data.
-The persons concerned shall be informed in advance of the purpose of the data processing and the categories of data recipient.

-6 The Federal Council shall regulate the registration procedure, the requirements for participation in the automated border control procedure, the organisation and operation of the information system and the list of personal data to be processed in the information system.
+The persons concerned shall be informed in advance of the purpose of the data processing and the categories of data recipient. - 6 The Federal Council shall regulate the registration procedure, the requirements for participation in the automated border control procedure, the organisation and operation of the information system and the list of personal data to be processed in the information system.

-Art. $103b^{206}$ Information system on refusals of entry
+Art. $103b^{209}$ Information system on refusals of entry

-1 The SEM shall maintain an internal information system on refusals of entry in accordance with Article 65 (INAD System).
-It shall be used when imposing penalties for violations of the duty of care under Article 122a, and to compile statistics.

-2 The system shall contain the following data on persons who have been refused entry to the Schengen area:
+- 1 The SEM shall maintain an internal information system on refusals of entry in accordance with Article 65 (INAD System).
+It shall be used when imposing penalties for violations of the duty of care under Article 122a, and to compile statistics. - 2 The system shall contain the following data on persons who have been refused entry to the Schengen area: - a. surname, first name, sex, date of birth, nationality; - Inserted by No I of the Federal Act of 18 June 2010 (Automated Border Controls, Documentation Advisers, MIDES Information System), in force since 1 Jan.
+2011 (AS 2010 5755; BBI 2009 8881). - 207 SR 0.142.112.681 - 208 SR 0.632.31 - Inserted by No I of the Federal Act of 20 June 2014 (Violations of the Duty of Care and to Report by Air Carriers, Information Systems), in force since 1 Oct.
+2015 (AS 2015 3023; BBI 2013 2561).

-- a. surname, first name, sex, date of birth, nationality; - b. details of the flight; - c. reason why entry was refused; - d. details of proceedings for violations of the duty of care under Article 122a in connection with the person concerned. - 3 The data recorded in the system shall be anonymised after two years.
+- b. details of the flight;

+- c. reason why entry was refused;

+- d. details of proceedings for violations of the duty of care under Article 122a in connection with the person concerned.

 Art.
-104207 Air carriers' duty to provide data
+104210 Air carriers' duty to provide data